 Radon can enter your home or any building through cracks in the foundation and walls, gaps around service pipes and construction joints.
 Radon gas can build up to high levels, putting you and your family at risk.
 Testing your home for Radon is the only way to know if you and your family are being exposed to Radon.
 Testing is easy and should only take a few minutes of your time.
-You can order a Radon test kit by going to the following link: www.radon.utah.gov and click on “Order a Test Kit” on the left hand side or call toll free at: 1-800-458-0145.
+You can order a Radon test kit by going to the following link: www.radon.utah.gov and click on “Order a Test Kit” on the right hand side or call toll free at: 1-800-458-0145.

 How can I prevent Radon exposure?